Out of the Bouleversement of COVID-19, A

 New Different Thing

-It’s been a while (again).
+It’s been a while (again) This is a late Update 4, part 3.
 I’m trying!
 In this post, I hope to share the present status and future prospects for this Vermont Project.
 Sneak Peak: Vermont may no longer be the destination.
 So, then what is the destination?

 I have organized the next four updates according to the four passions that inspired me to track my journey publicly in the first place: